DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 #### Learning Progress Tab

-TODO: If there is no line item, show a Messagebox > Info
+If no “Line Item” is available, the user is shown a corresponding message in a "MessageBox > Info" stating that the “Learning Progress” will be available when the “Line Item” is available.

 The learning progress tab provides screens to optionally enable and access the learning progress of ILIAS users of the tool.
 It is visible/accessible,